-Should you not find the answers you require from the below FAQs, then please don’t hesitate to contact us
+Here are the answers to a few frequently asked questions (FAQs).
+Should you not find the answers you require in the FAQs below then please don’t hesitate to contact us.

 Useful extras for DSLRs include:

 Shutter release cable (you can use the self timer on your camera if you don’t have one)

 We don’t tend to use many filters but if you have them a polariser or ND (neutral density) filter may come in handy.

 We also encourage that if you have a new toy or accessory (camera related!) please bring it along and we will show you how to get the best out of it.

 Please note that the workshops involve walking at varying distances and gradients and you are required to carry your own kit.
 There is always a possibility of rain so waterproof clothing, sturdy walking boots and protection for your electrical equipment are very much recommended.

 You will also need to bring a picnic lunch and your own drinking water.

 Since 2011 when we started to run the workshops we have only ever cancelled one workshop due to a few feet of snow!!
 We have been out in all types of weather and we often hope for bad weather as this gives us the best light with dramatic skies.
 Please dress appropriately and bring the necessary means to protect your gear in the event of wet weather.